-- Training for jobseekers who experience difficulties entering the labour market.
+- 1. Training for jobseekers who experience difficulties entering the labour market.
 Orientation and vocational initiation courses are conducted at the National Centre of Continuing Vocational Training.
 Trainees attending these occupational guidance and integration courses receive socio-educational support and participate work placement programmes in enterprises.
 These schemes generally last one year - 2.
 Schemes organised directly for a sector or an enterprise are organised at the request of employers.
 Training content is decided jointly with the requester who agrees-on the basis of an agreement between the enterprise, the ministry of Education, Children and Youth and the ministry of Labour, Employment and the Social and Solidarity Economy to recruit those people who successfully complete the scheme.
 The length of these schemes generally varies from six weeks to three months, plus periods of work placement.
-The training course always alternates between periods of formal instruction and practical experience - 3.
-'Jobelo' is a programme that has been offered by the National Employment Agency since 2013.
+The training course always alternates between periods of formal instruction and practical experience

+3. 'Jobelo' is a programme that has been offered by the National Employment Agency since 2013.
 The aim of this programme is to facilitate access to apprenticeship or employment for young jobseekers without any qualifications.
 When beginning Jobelo, young people participate in a 2-month training programme at the Socio-professional guidance centre (COSP; Centre d'orientation socio-professionnelle).

-The Second Chance School (École de la deuxième chance) addresses specific disadvantaged target groups and provides assistance to young dropouts to help them regain motivation and offer specific trainings with a view to (re)integrating them into traditional secondary school education, an apprenticeship or the job market.
+The national school for adults (ENAD; École Nationale pour Adultes) addresses specific disadvantaged target groups and provides assistance to dropouts to help them regain motivation and offer specific trainings with a view to (re)integrating them into traditional secondary school education, an apprenticeship or the job market (see: Formal education: main policy measures on ELET).